-Indicator 1 decreased between 2017 and 2018, which is a good sign as the number of undersized fish being landed decreased.
-There are insufficient sample numbers in 2016 and 2019 to determine any meaningful long-term trends.
+Indicator 1 decreased between 2017 and 2018, which is a good sign as the number of undersized fishes landed decreased.
+There are insufficient sample numbers in 2016 and 2019 to determine any meaningful long-term trends, one of the reason being is that majority of samples collected were focused on pelagic fish.